 The PI-5000 is composed of the PI2500 as described above, and the AUX-5000 auxiliary output unit, which when combined gives the unit the capability of testing 4000 ampere breakers, with essentially the same specifications as the proven PI-4000B.
-The auxiliary unit is smaller than the PI2500, so it can also be maneuvered easily in tight spaces or lowered into shafts and manholes that would not be possible with a larger single piece unit.
+The unit is smaller than the PI4000, so it can also be maneuvered easily in tight spaces or lowered into shafts and manholes that would not be possible with a larger single piece unit.

-The AUX-5000 is easily attached to the PI-2500 by means of horizontal bus bars with stainless steel socket head cap bolts and sturdy nutplates.
-The AUX-5000 is simply rolled into place to mate with the PI-2500, and then the cap screws are tightened.
-It is recommended to use a stubby fine pitch ratchet wrench or a pneumatic air ratchet, with an Allen wrench hex bit.
-The main electrical power and ground connections to the AUX-5000 are the same twist-lock connectors as those on the PI-2500.
-Power cables stored in a compartment in the AUX-5000 are then connected to the PI-2500.
-The connectors are color-coded and must be connected with black to black and red to red.
+The AUX-5000 is easily attached to the PI-2500 by means of Vertical bus bars with stainless steel socket head cap bolts and sturdy nut plates.
+The AUX-5000 is simply rolled into place to mate with the PI-2500, and then the Bolts are tightened.

+The main electrical power and ground connections to the AUX-5000 are housed in 1 amphenol connector.